mwambajoakim/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Where `size` is the size of the square.
 - If `size` is `0` or less, the function should print only a new line.
 - Used the character `#` to print the square.

+## 09 - The FizzBuzz Test
+- The program prints the numbers from `1` to `100`, followed by a new line.
+But for multiples of three it prints `Fizz` instead of the number and for the multiples of five it prints `Buzz`.
+For numbers which are multiples of both three and five it prints `FizzBuzz`.

+- Each number or word is separated by a space.